Refresher Course: Get the inside scoop on some of the most confusing aspects of managing payroll taxes in multiple states

 The definitions of small and large employer are now permanent.
 The former covers companies with less than 50 workers, while the latter defines businesses with 50 or more employees.
 This is critical for organizations to understand when completing their ACA requirements.

 There is another situation, however, that is worth mentioning, too.
 Common ownership refers to controlled groups, or businesses that have more than one location or franchise.
 In these cases, companies may consider each individual franchise its own free-standing organization, allowing them to remain a small employer and not be obligated to provide health insurance for employees.
 This is not accurate, however.
 If one company owns and controls all locations, then the business must count the number of workers at all franchises to determine their eligibility status, according to IRS standards.
-If the amount of employees across locations adds up to more than 50, then organizations are required to provide coverage.
+If the total number of employees across locations is 50 or more then organizations are required to provide coverage.

-Businesses are required to pay employees the federal minimum wage – which is currently set at $7.25 – unless their state’s figure is higher.
-This can be confusing for multistate employers, since one location may be required to pay their workers more than another, even if it’s just across state lines.
-Payroll teams must remain updated on any alterations to their state laws to ensure employees receive the right compensation to avoid pay-related legal trouble.
+Businesses are required to pay employees the federal minimum wage – which is currently set at $7.25 – unless their state's minimum wage is higher.
+This can be confusing for multistate employers, since one location may be required to pay their workers more than another, even if it's just across state lines.
+Payroll teams must remain updated on any changes to their state laws to ensure employees receive the right compensation to avoid pay-related legal trouble.

 Income tax withholding can be overwhelming enough for payroll teams when their employees work and live in the same state.
 What about those workers who are residents of one state and work in another?
 This is where the income tax withholding process becomes even more difficult.
-Businesses can usually follow the rule that states taxes should be withheld for the state in which the services are performed when workers live and work in the same place.
-Unfortunately, every location is different and has their own set of standards for this task.
+Businesses can usually follow the default rule from the IRS and SSA, which states taxes should be withheld for the state in which the services are performed when workers live and work in different places.

 Payroll teams need to understand their state’s regulations regarding income tax withholding.
 Each will have its own definition of a resident.
 In addition, some states have reciprocal agreements, which allow organizations to withhold only for the state of residence, instead of the state of operations, according to CCH.
 Those states without these arrangements require companies to consider the laws of both states.